lmmentel/mendeleev/docs/source/data.rst

 .. [#f5] **Mendeleev numbers**

-   Mendeleev numbers were mostly taken from :cite:`Villars2004` but the range was extended to cover the whole periodic table following the prescription in the article of increasing the numbers going from top to bottom in each group and group by group from left to right in the periodic table.
+   Mendeleev numbers were sourced from :cite:`Villars2004` but the range was extended to cover the whole periodic table following the prescription in the article of increasing the numbers going from top to bottom in each group and group by group from left to right in the periodic table.